 By now, you’ve realized that regurgitated sales techniques and tactics aren’t working – including the approach you take with your sales proposal.

 You need something more.
 What you need is a well-crafted document that hits the right tone and authentically convinces your great lead to close the deal.
-But sometimes, even with a data-focused, detail-driven proposal, that great lead disappears in the abyss, and before you know it, you realized you’ve been ghosted.
+But sometimes, even with a data-focused, detail-driven proposal, that great lead disappears in the abyss, and before you know it, you realize you’ve been ghosted.

-Fear not, we’ve brewed up three tactics that will help your sales proposals convert more prospects at a high rate!
+Fear not; we’ve brewed up three tactics that will help your sales proposals convert more prospects at a high rate!